ayushmanchhabra/fleet/README.md

 # n-ssh

 An automation tool for system administrators, security engineers, pen testers and related roles.
+This tool is similar to Ansible in spirit but takes a shell scripting first approach.

 ## Getting Started

-This script (`n-ssh.sh`) logs into specific IPs defined in a text file (`hosts.txt`) and executed a user defined task (`task.sh`).
+This script (`n-ssh.sh`) logs into specific IPs defined in a text file (`hosts.txt`) and executes a user defined task (for example, `./tasks/info/os_name_version.sh`).
 Note that the same credentials are used to log into multiple hosts.

 ## Prerequisites